BrycensRanch/SnapX/Progress.md

 # Checklist

 - [x] Port `NativeMessagingHost` to .NET 9 (It was literally a few lines of code...)
+- [ ] Replace Windows specific code in ShareX for nuget dependencies instead.
+This way, it moves away from the dependency on passing around Bitmap everywhere.
 - [ ] Port `UploadersLib` to .NET 9 and remove UI code
 - [ ] Port `ScreenCaptureLib` to .NET 9 and GTK and unknown dependencies (Requires investigation)
 - [ ] Investigate `UploadersLib` (What is it?
 What does it do?)